exodrifter/website/content/resume.md

 # experience

 [^ei] **Indie Game Developer**
-- I extensively develop an escape room game called [no signal](press-kits/no-signal/index.md) live on [Twitch](https://twitch.tv/exodrifter_), where I answer questions and explain the development process to an audience.
+- Self-published a hard sci-fi point-and-click adventure game called [no signal](press-kits/no-signal/index.md).
+Most of it was developed live on [Twitch](https://twitch.tv/exodrifter_), where I answered questions and explained the development process to an audience.
 - Self-published an interactive fiction game named _[Gender Dysphoria](press-kits/gender-dysphoria/index.md)_ which uses a custom scripting language.
 - Worked with Iron Circus Games to make _[voluntary commitment](press-kits/voluntary-commitment/index.md)_ for a crowdfunded game bundle.